amh312/PDAST/README.md

 3. Run **UDAST_LR2.py**
 4. Run **PDAST_2.R**

-The synthetic data is random except for a simulated very strong correlation between prior resistance and a resistant result - running code on the synthetic data will not yield meaningful results.
+The synthetic data is random except for a variable correlation between prior resistance and a resistant result, simulated to yield a credible level of predictive performance for each agent - running code on the synthetic data will not, however, reproduce the results of the main analysis.